 It took 12 episodes, but finally, after a couple of references to her but no appearances until now, Audrey Horne (Sherilyn Fenn) returns to ‘Twin Peaks’.
 Unfortunately, time has not been kind to her.
 More accurately, David Lynch has not been kind to her.
 The director has taken a beloved, iconic character and turned her into a bitter, hateful shrew.
 Immediately, she strikes a shrill note and spends her entire first appearance screeching at a beleaguered husband she despises (Clark Middleton from ‘The Blacklist’), demanding that he go to the Roadhouse with her to look for her lover, named Billy, who has been missing for two days.

-That famous sexpot Audrey would be married to a little person is, I suppose, meant to be funny, in the same way that Lynch treated the Las Vegas assassin as comic relief.
+That famous sexpot Audrey would be married to such a weird-looking person is, I suppose, meant to be funny.
 However, husband Charlie’s calm, patient reaction to his wife’s nasty behavior just makes her look like a truly lousy human being.

 Never once does Audrey mention her son Richard or any other events that have happened on the show.
 Instead, she unfurls a brand new convoluted soap opera plot involving Billy, a stolen truck, and other never-before-mentioned new characters named Tina and Chuck.
 Audrey spends a long chunk of time listening to Charlie’s half of a phone conversation, after which he refuses to tell her what the person on the other end of the line said.